"CORIPPO - POPULATION 12." This welcome sign might as well be posted at the entrance of this tiny hamlet in Switzerland.

 A master plan for a scattered hotel: Albergo diffuso

 To save this 300-year-old Ticino village from turning into a ghost town, the Fondazione Corippo 1975 has plans to convert it into a comprehensive hotel complex with rooms scattered about the village.

-Fabio Giacomazzi, an architect and the president of the foundation, has presented the following concept: the only restaurant in the village will be the hotel's reception area, the square will be the lobby, the 30 unoccupied houses the hotel rooms and the streets will be the corridors!
+Fabio Giacomazzi, an architect and the president of the foundation, has presented the following concept: the only restaurant in the village is the hotel's reception area, the square serves as the lobby, and the 30 unoccupied houses are the hotel rooms.
+Oh, and the streets are like hotel hallways...

 Sustainable agriculture for a digital detox

 There are also plans for goat farming, landscaping, as well as the planting of chestnut, hemp, and rye trees.
 Using available resources, the project wants to revive the surrounding areas in a sustainable way.
 Given the steep terrain, our Ticino friend lets us in on a legend: the locals will attach a sack to their hens to prevent the eggs from rolling downhill...